-Paksy (born in The Netherlands), founder of impactmania, has lived in the USA since 2001.
-As a marketing & business development executive — from startup, IPO, M&A to mature tech companies, she has worked in a dozen countries.
+Paksy (Dutch native), founder of impactmania, has lived in the USA since 2001.
+As a marketing & business development executive (from startup, IPO, M&A to mature tech companies), she has worked in a dozen countries.
 She has served on half a dozen boards, including two seasons as the Board President of the Santa Barbara Symphony.
 Paksy directed and co-produced a video story for impactmania that was featured at the United Nations (2017).
 Paksy is a Senior Fellow Research and Media at AD&A Museum, University of California, Santa Barbara (UCSB).
 She graduated from the Erasmus University, Rotterdam, The Netherlands.